chatwoot/chatwoot-flutter-sdk/doc/Develop.md

 This command helps to add all the latest dependencies listed in the pubspec. yaml file.

+### Intergration guide

+After the above steps, you can follow [how to use steps](https://github.com/chatwoot/chatwoot-flutter-sdk#3-how-to-use).

 ### Run the project

 Use any of the methods mentioned below for running a sample project.